muggy8/tensura-tl/v9/1_intermission_en.md

 Strongest after Rigur? ――― he meant!?

-"Gobta!!"
+"Gobuta!!"

 Right, just what I thought.

 But as if to dispel my worry, Rigurd too nodded strongly.

-"If it's Gobta, he's fit most as our representation."
+"If it's Gobuta, he's fit most as our representation."

 He said like that.